dxjones/MeasureFlipInterval/README.md

 ## Psychtoolbox Video Timing Issues/Bugs

+I am hopeful this program,
+with evidence collected from lots of different Mac hardware & software configurations, will help the PTB community diagnose, debug, and fix the lingering timing issues that many of us are struggling with.

 ### Bug #1.
 VBL Sync Failure at startup

 On some Mac computers, Psychtoolbox fails the VBL Sync Test on startup, either intermittently or every time.
-In contrast, in my experience MeasureFlipInterval(1) succeeds every time, with no missed Flips.
+In contrast, in my experience, MeasureFlipInterval(1) succeeds every time, with no missed Flips.

 Therefore, the Psychtoolbox VBL Sync Test Failure should be fixable by following the example code here.

 ### Bug #2.
-Strange 3 millisecond delay following vertical blanking
+Extra 3 millisecond delay following vertical blanking

 On some Mac computers,
-there is a 3 millisecond delay between the vertical blanking event (VBL_timestamp) and the moment just before Screen('Flip',...) finishes.
+there is a 3 millisecond delay between the vertical blanking event (VBLTimestamp) and the moment just before Screen('Flip',...) finishes (FlipTimeStamp).
 Based on the beam position returned, this extra delay seems to occur before the final beam position query.